xdev-software/find-and-replace-maven-plugin/README.md

 > This is a fork of [floverfelt/find-and-replace-maven-plugin](https://github.com/floverfelt/find-and-replace-maven-plugin) with some [additional functionality](CHANGELOG.md#100).

 ## Usage
-A usage guide is available [in the plugin docs](https://xdev-software.github.io/find-and-replace-maven-plugin/plugin-info).
+A short usage guide is available [in the plugin docs](https://xdev-software.github.io/find-and-replace-maven-plugin/plugin-info).

-#### Example: Replace underscore with hyphen
+Example: Replace underscores with hyphen
 ```xml
 <plugin>
    <groupId>software.xdev</groupId>